 If you were responsible for a car accident in Nevada, the victims might bring a lawsuit against you to receive compensation for their damages.
 Facing a lawsuit can be emotionally and financially stressful, especially if the victim sues you for an amount that’s more than your insurance policy limit.
 If you found yourself in this situation, you might wonder how you could defend yourself in court and what happens if you end up owing more than what your insurance company covers.

 Fortunately, our legal team at De Castroverde in Las Vegas, Nevada, is here to help.
 This guide tells you everything you need to know about being sued for more than your policy limit after an accident.
 If you need expert legal representation for your case, be sure to contact our personal injury and accident firm today.

 Can Someone Sue You for More Than What Your Insurance Covers?

-If a victim is suing you for more than your insurance covers, you might wonder if their lawsuit is even valid.
-It’s important to know that Nevada is an at-fault state, meaning that at-fault parties and their insurance companies are legally obligated to pay victims for car accidents and personal injury cases.
+If a victim is suing you for more than your insurance covers, you might wonder if their lawsuit is valid.
+It’s important to know that Nevada is an at-fault state.
+At-fault parties and their insurance companies are legally obligated to pay victims for car accidents and personal injury cases.
 Even if the victim’s damages exceed your insurance coverage, you’re ultimately responsible for payment.